ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `withdrawalData` (bytes32): Data related to the withdrawal process.
   - `cctpType` (bool): Flag indicating whether the operation should initiate a CCTP swap.
   - `fd` (FeeDistributionData memory): Details regarding fee distribution for the transaction.
-- **Flow:** Validates the provided parameters for correctness, performs a local swap, adjusts for fees, and sets up cross-chain data if `cctpType` is true.
+- **Flow:** Validates the provided parameters for correctness, performs a local swap, adjusts for fees, and sets up a cross-chain swap.
-- **Effects:** Executes a swap and potentially sets up a cross-chain transfer, modifying the state of involved tokens and fees.
+- **Effects:** Executes a swap and initiates a cross-chain token swap with or without CCTP, depending on `cctpType`.

 #### swapSignedAndCrossRouterETH
-- **Purpose:** Facilitates a token swap starting with Ethereum as the input currency, followed by a potential cross-chain transfer setup.
+- **Purpose:** Facilitates a token swap starting with ETH as the input currency, followed by a cross-chain transfer setup.
 - **Visibility:** External, Payable
 - **Modifiers:** `nonReentrant`
 - **Parameters:**